 After he left the construction industry, Claimant began his profession trimming trees.
-He climbed trees, removed limbs with hand-held saws, rappelled down from the trees, placed limbs into chipping machines, and cleaned around the area.
+He climbed trees, removed limbs with hand-held chainsaws, rappelled up and down from the trees using climbing spurs and rappeling-type equipment, placed limbs into chipping machines, and cleaned around the area.
 Claimant removed trees from residential and commercial areas.
 He said he lifted heavy limbs and chainsaws and had to bend, stoop, and walk every day.
+The job description requires heavy lifting, and is considered very strenuous.